 The successful candidate must be a member of the New Zealand Audiological Society (NZAS).

 The Palmerston North Hospital Audiology department provides a comprehensive rehabilitation and diagnostic service for children and adults, with the opportunity to work in specialised areas including a complex paediatric caseload, electrophysiological assessments and bone anchored hearing aid assessment and fitting.
-The Audiology department is a team environment who work closely with the Newborn Hearing Screeners, Ministry of Education Advisors on Deaf Children and the Ear Nose and Throat Specialists.
+The Audiology department is a team environment who works closely with the Newborn Hearing Screeners, Ministry of Education Advisors on Deaf Children and the Ear Nose and Throat Specialists.

 This position could suit an audiologist working in the private sector who is looking for a new challenge, or a new graduate with an interest in developing a broad foundation in clinical practice.